indigobio/logatron/README.md

 * Critical - use for unknown unrecoverable errors (system-level rescues)
 * Fatal - use for system errors

 *Invalid Use* - inappropriate inputs from a user - are not immediately actionable for a development team, but may provide input into customer care, future features, or bug fixes for poorly implemented features.
-This makes them a discreet category above `INFO` so that any queries on the logs can be readily consumed by such information seekers.
+This makes them a discrete category similar to `INFO` so that any queries on the logs can be readily consumed by such information seekers.

 ## Development